The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

 This is why the posts are often called link bait as they are set up to attract inbound links.

-Pros – You don’t have to write anything, just come up with a question that will intrigue people.
-You may get an ‘A’ list blogger pimp out the post and bring in an entirely new audience.
+- You may get an ‘A’ list blogger to pimp out the post and bring in an entirely new (and much larger) audience

 So there you have it.

 Of course, some posts will cut across more than one category and you could end up with a post called, ’10 Top Bloggers Tell You How To Tell Stories About Yourself On Video’.